asimmagar20/asimmagar20/README.md

 ## 🚀 Featured Projects

 ### 🔹 Sajilo Yatra
-A tour and travel platform developed using React, Node.js, and Supabase with REST API integration and responsive interface design.
+A tour and travel platform built with React, Node.js, and Supabase, focusing on REST API integration and responsive interface design.

 ### 🔹 Student Management System
-A Django-based academic management application implementing structured backend logic and CRUD functionality.
+A Django-based academic management application implementing structured backend logic and CRUD operations.

 ### 🔹 EasyMy Learning
-An educational platform built and customized using WordPress with a focus on structured content delivery.
+An educational platform developed and customized using WordPress with structured content and user-focused design.

 ### 🔹 Personal Portfolio
-A professional portfolio website showcasing projects, skills, and continuous technical growth.
+A professional portfolio website showcasing my projects, skills, and continuous technical growth.

 ---